 - The fact is, you are occasionally going to run into people who think you probably shouldn’t be playing this music, or think white people are generally bad for jazz.
 Some of them may be your friends.
 Some of them may be your heroes.
 Some of them may be German tourists who think jazz can only be played in sunglasses.
 Some of them may know much less about the music than you do.
 This is just a fact of life and a natural result of the history covered above.

 - This is indeed a drag.
 Trust me, I get it.
-It’s a drag to spend your life learning to play a music, only to know there are people who think you’ll never be authentic because of who your parents are.
+It’s a drag to spend your life (and yes, it takes a lifetime) learning to play a form of music you love, only to discover there are people who think you’ll never be authentic because of who your parents are.
 But:

 - In case you’ve forgotten, being white is an advantage in just about every other area of your life, short of the cost of sunscreen.
 (In case you need a refresher: see here.)